For the last two months I have been familiarising myself with React, which was the most popular technology in 2015.

-As you can see, it generally looks pretty simple in both technologies and both solutions works well enough.
+As you can see, it generally looks pretty simple in both technologies and both solutions work well enough.

 Whenever the store callback is invoked, it sends a change event to inform the view.
 The view may change its state according to these events and re-render itself.
 The view can also invoke other actions, e.g. when a user interacts with it and the flow starts again.

 Everything which provides any data or information may be a service.
-In Angular 2 we also have mechanisms which should help us to work this way such as dependency injection.
+In Angular 2 we also have mechanisms such as dependency injection which help us to work in this way. .

 Similar comparisons and other useful links:

 - Angular 2 versus React: There Will Be Blood